ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 ```

 `alg` attribute specifies the signature scheme to use.
 A list of supported values can be found here.
-`typ` attribute can take one of the two values
+`typ` attribute can take one of the two values:

     * JWT: This corresponds to the case that blockchain proof is not contained in the claim.
     * JWT-X: This corresponds to the case that blockchain proof is a part of the claim.